lttng/lttng-docs/contents/installing-lttng/desktop-distributions/intro.md

 Support is also available for
-[enterprise distributions](#doc-enterprise-distributions) such as Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server (SLES).
+[enterprise distributions](#doc-enterprise-distributions) such as Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES), and CentOS.